Oreille/omm_jrsi/omm/README.md

 The ascii files should have the following formats:

-    * data.bin: (numSamples, nT) where numSamples is the total number of samples in the simulation data set.
+    * data.txt: (numSamples, nT) where numSamples is the total number of samples in the simulation data set.
-    * collocation.bin: (_numSamples_, p) where *p* is the number of uncertain parameters
+    * collocation.txt: (_numSamples_, p) where *p* is the number of uncertain parameters

-### Compilation
-**Make sure you have Eigen 3 and GSL implementation of BLAS installed**

-To compile the code, run the following command:
-> g++ -O3 -I [path_to_Eigen_include] -I [path_to_gsl_include] main.cpp DE.cpp -o computePDF -lgsl -lgslcblas -lm

-### Execution
-Before executing the program, you need to set some parameters of the method in a log file named "DE.log" and located in your case directory (here the demo/ directory).
-The log file is read line by line and organized as follows:
+* "DE.log" log file: you need to set some parameters of the method in this file.
+It is read line by line and organized as follows:

     * p: number of parameters (int)
     * Nc: number of samples (int).
 Must be <= numSamples